-Bunk Bed Safe Behavior:
+Bunk Bed Safety Rules

-- Only one person should be allowed on the top bunk at a time and there should be absolutely no horseplay on or under beds.
+- Only one person should be allowed on the top bunk at a time, and there should be absolutely no horseplay on or under beds.

-Safe Bunk Bed Construction:
+Safe Bunk Bed Construction

+While safety rules help, make sure that your bunk bed adheres to these safety rules in construction as well.
 This is especially true if you are purchasing used bunk beds.
-Earlier models may not be compliant to the new safety standards that are now in place.
-You may want to check out the CPSC website for more details.
+Earlier models may not be compliant with the new safety standards that are now in place.
+You may want to check out the Consumer Product Safety Commission (CPSC) website for more details.

 - The rails on the top bunk should extend at least 5 inches above the top surface of the mattress.
 Check the rails to make sure they are sturdy.

-Safe Bunk Bed Placement:
+Safe Bunk Bed Placement

 Furniture placement plays a big role in how it gets used.
 Make sure that bunk beds are placed so that it is easy for the child to get in and out of them.